gussj/cuckooazure/README.md

 The script will ask for one of this options:
 - prereq
 - boombox
+- vmcloack

-The first one will install all the pre requisites for all the VM, Cukoo and Python, the second will install boombox only.
-That option is only recommended for people that already has all the dependencies.
+The first one will install all the pre requisites for all the VM, Cuckoo and Python, the second will install boombox and Cuckoo and last option will install vmcloack with Cuckoo.
+Last two options are only recommended for people that already has all the dependencies.

 ## Connect VM GUI